The Making(s) of Me … Romantic-Comedy Author

 Once Upon a Bloody Time …

-By the time I graduated from my training bra, I knew I wouldn’t make princess.
+By the time I graduated from my training bra, I knew I wasn’t going to make it.
 Why?

-- A princess needs a prince, and I had no role model for a storybook one.
+- A princess needs a prince, and I didn’t grow up with any princely role models.
 My father was uncouth and he farted a lot.
-And my mum never let me have a Ken doll.
+And my mother never let me have a Ken doll.
 I think she feared Ken would shag Barbie under her roof.
-(Helllooo!
-As if he could do anything with that moulded plastic junk …)
+(As if he could do anything with that moulded plastic junk.)

-- And I was more into shovelling industrial-strength chocolate ice cream over nibbling at undressed lettuce
+- And, no dumb bunny, I was more into shovelling industrial-strength chocolate ice cream than gnawing on carrots.

-I was not cut out for princess-hood.
+I was not cut out for gentility.
 Nuh-uh.
-But after I’d won a crate of Coke in an inter-school essay competition, I knew I was destined to become a published author.
+But after I’d won a crate of Coke in an inter-school essay competition, I sensed I was destined to become a published author.

 Still, the road most travelled beckoned.
-The lure of the picture-perfect Disney princess and her animated life were hard to resist.
+The lure of that picture-perfect Disney princess and her animated life was hard to resist.
 The pull of authorship was a way off.
 And anyway, I had some living to do first.